Deep learning for classifying dynamical states from time series via recurrence plots: Data Availability

 \section{Data Availability}

-The time series datasets of standard systems used in this study are generated by simulating the dynamical models listed in Tables~\ref{tab:model_classification} and \ref{tab:model_classification} using the RK45 integrator.
+The time series datasets of standard systems used in this study are generated by simulating the dynamical models listed in Tables~\ref{tab:dynamical_systems} and \ref{tab:dynamical_systems_extended} using the RK45 integrator.
 The experimental time series data for the Chua circuit are provided by Prof. K. Murali’s lab at Anna University, India.
 Time series of variable stars (light curves) are obtained from the AAVSO database (\url{https://www.aavso.org/data-download}).
+For the GRS 1915+105 black hole data, this research has made use of data provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC (\url{https://heasarc.gsfc.nasa.gov}).
+The climate data used in the study are the reanalysis data sets from NCEP (National Centers for Environmental Prediction) downloaded from \url{https://psl.noaa.gov/}.